open-rpa/docs/docs/flow/ConfigurationValues.md

-log_otel= # Default: false - Should be set using Web Console log_blocked_ips=true # Default: true - Should be set using Web Console log_information=true # Default: true - Should be set using Web Console log_debug= # Default: false - Log debug messages for ALL types of logs log_verbose= # Default: false - Log debug and verbose messages for ALL types of logs log_silly= # Default: false - is Normaly disabled in code, but doing troubleshooting this can be enabled in code and then here
+log_otel= # Default: false - Should be set using Web Console log_blocked_ips=true # Default: true - Should be set using Web Console log_information=true # Default: true - Should be set using Web Console debug= # Default: - Set value for the DEBUG environment variable, used for some modules to control loggin, for instance oidc-provider:* log_debug= # Default: false - Log debug messages for ALL types of logs log_verbose= # Default: false - Log debug and verbose messages for ALL types of logs log_silly= # Default: false - is Normaly disabled in code, but doing troubleshooting this can be enabled in code and then here